Revitalize Your Brain Health With 6 Science-Backed Pillars

 While we can't always control the sources of stress in our lives, we can practice managing our response to it.
 Here are tips to help you do just that:

-- Engage in physical activity, like exercise or dancing, to reduce stress and boost mood.
+- Engage in physical activity, like exercise or dancing, to reduce stress and support mood.

 - Carve out time for activities you enjoy to help you relax and recharge.